Espruino-Tooling/espruino-documentation/docs/create-espruino-app/getting-started.md

 Another available tag is `--clean-install`, we can use this to get an espruino tools project set up without any of the splash page or styling provided with the default install

+Finally you can use the `--peer` tag to start a project using the `@espruino-tools/peer` package, this will set up both pages needed for this to function.

 ### Example of usage

 below is an example of creating a typescript espruino app with a clean install called my-first-espruino-app